TobCraft3521/aktionstage/README.md

 They are inspired by "guided website tours" like these [ones](https://design.mindsphere.io/patterns/guided-tour.html)

 ### Architechture improvements
-- Code and image upload storage are separated
+- Code and image upload storage are separated (AWS for storage) instead of storage in codebase

 ### Other improvements
 - Default password changed for security reasons
+- Server side validation and double checks